BROWN-PROGRAMTECH/airbnb-clone-project/README.md

 ### 8. Admin Dashboard
 Admins can oversee platform activity, including managing users, monitoring bookings, and handling disputes.
 This ensures the system remains fair, reliable, and well-governed.
+## API Security

+Ensuring the security of backend APIs is critical in an application like an Airbnb Clone, where sensitive data (user details, payments, bookings) is processed.
+The following security measures will be implemented:

+- **Authentication**: All endpoints will be protected using token-based authentication (e.g., JWT).
+This ensures that only verified users can access protected resources such as creating bookings or making payments.
+  *Importance*: Protects user accounts and prevents unauthorized access.

+- **Authorization**: Role-based access control (RBAC) will be enforced so that users can only perform actions they are permitted to (e.g., only property owners can edit their listings).
+  *Importance*: Prevents malicious or accidental actions from users without sufficient privileges.

+- **Rate Limiting**: To prevent abuse and brute-force attacks, APIs will implement request rate limiting per user or IP.
+  *Importance*: Protects against denial-of-service (DoS) attacks and improves system stability.

+- **Data Validation & Sanitization**: All inputs will be validated using strict schemas to prevent injection attacks.
+  *Importance*: Ensures system reliability and defends against SQL injection, XSS, and other attacks.

+- **Secure Payments**: Payment endpoints will use HTTPS and integrate with secure payment gateways to handle financial data safely.
+  *Importance*: Protects sensitive financial details and ensures compliance with security standards.

+---

+## REST API Endpoints

+### Users
+- `GET /users/` - List all users
+- `POST /users/` - Create a new user
+- `GET /users/{user_id}/` - Retrieve a specific user
+- `PUT /users/{user_id}/` - Update a specific user
+- `DELETE /users/{user_id}/` - Delete a specific user

+### Properties
+- `GET /properties/` - List all properties
+- `POST /properties/` - Create a new property
+- `GET /properties/{property_id}/` - Retrieve a specific property
+- `PUT /properties/{property_id}/` - Update a specific property
+- `DELETE /properties/{property_id}/` - Delete a specific property

+### Bookings
+- `GET /bookings/` - List all bookings
+- `POST /bookings/` - Create a new booking
+- `GET /bookings/{booking_id}/` - Retrieve a specific booking
+- `PUT /bookings/{booking_id}/` - Update a specific booking
+- `DELETE /bookings/{booking_id}/` - Delete a specific booking

+### Payments
+- `POST /payments/` - Process a payment

+### Reviews
+- `GET /reviews/` - List all reviews
+- `POST /reviews/` - Create a new review
+- `GET /reviews/{review_id}/` - Retrieve a specific review
+- `PUT /reviews/{review_id}/` - Update a specific review
+- `DELETE /reviews/{review_id}/` - Delete a specific review

+## CI/CD Pipeline

+Continuous Integration and Continuous Deployment (CI/CD) pipelines are automated workflows that streamline the process of building, testing, and deploying the project.
+They ensure that every change pushed to the repository is validated, tested, and deployed consistently, reducing human error and speeding up delivery.

+For this project, a CI/CD pipeline will help:
+- Automatically run tests to ensure code quality and stability.
+- Build and package the application using containerization (e.g., Docker).
+- Deploy updates seamlessly to staging or production environments.

+**Tools that could be used:**
+- **GitHub Actions**: Automates workflows for testing, building, and deployment.
+- **Docker**: Ensures consistent environments across development, testing, and production.
+- **Kubernetes (optional)**: For scalable deployment and orchestration of containers.
+- **Heroku/AWS/GCP**: As hosting providers for deployment.